JBL Reflect Flow Pro sport wireless earbuds aim to build on five-star success

 It's too early to say whether the 6.8mm drivers will deliver the same level of precision as the previous Reflect Flow buds, which we found produced deep bass with playful dynamics and good levels of detail, but we've got our fingers firmly crossed that their audio performance remains competitive in the increasingly popular market.

-The JBL Reflect Flow Pro will be available from JBL for £170 in black, blue, white and pink.
+The JBL Reflect Flow Pro will be available from JBL for £170 ( $180, AU$240) from November in black, blue, white and pink.
 That's significantly less than a pair of Apple AirPods Pro, but still a fair chunk of change.
 Want something cheaper?
-JBL has also today unveiled two pairs of budget true wireless earbuds...
+JBL has today unveiled two pairs of budget true wireless earbuds...

-First up are the JBL Tune 230NC, which resemble the standard AirPods (2019) and cost £80.
+First up are the JBL Tune 230NC, which resemble the standard AirPods (2019) and cost £80 ($100, AU$135).
 Their promising spec sheet includes active noise-cancelling, IPX4 splash resistance and 40 hours of total battery life (or 32 with noise-cancelling on).
-They're available in black, white, blue and sand.
+They're available from October in black, white, blue and sand.

-Then there's the JBL Tune 130NC, also priced at £80.
+Then there's the JBL Tune 130NC, also priced at £80 ($100, AU$135).
 In addition to ANC and 40 hours of battery life, they're fitted with 10mm drivers that promise even punchier bass.
-They're available in a choice of black, white and blue.
+They're available from October in a choice of black, white and blue.

 MORE: